(R. P. of San Luis Obispo, CA. 2001-01-23)

 you simply get another single-valued function which is different from everybody else's.

-You could define infinitely many such functions, but so what? e point
+You could define infinitely many such functions, but so what?

-(p or any other point)
+(p or any other point) are simply different.

-In fact, the square root function
+Likewise, the square root function

 is an introductory example of a function which, like the logarithm function, does not